 What do we know about chronic fatigue syndrome?

-The Centers for Disease Control and Prevention (CDC) estimates that 836,000 to 2.5 million Americans suffer from ME/CFS, but most cases are undiagnosed.
-To help diagnose you, your doctor may suggest a blood and urine test after talking with you about your symptoms and medical history.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that 836,000 to 2.5 million Americans suffer from ME/CFS, but most cases are undiagnosed.
+To help diagnose you, your healthcare provider may suggest a blood and urine test after talking with you about your symptoms and medical history.

-“Both diagnoses are sometimes called into question as to not being ‘real’ diseases,” says Dr. Bolash.
-“But the chronic pain and fatigue are real enough, and often debilitating, for those who have it.”
+“Both diagnoses are sometimes called into question as to not being ‘real’ diseases,” notes Dr. Abraham.
+“But that’s a misconception.
+Chronic pain and fatigue are real, and often debilitating, for those who have it.”

 To get relief through medications or a variety of therapies, a proper diagnosis is crucial.

-“Medical options are just the tip of the iceberg for both conditions and the best treatments often don’t come in a capsule,” he says.
+“Medical options are just the tip of the iceberg for both conditions, and the best treatments often don’t come in a capsule,” says Dr. Abraham.
 “But when we do use medications, we need to ensure that we are targeting pain without excess sedation.”

-When it comes to non-pharmacological help, doctors use a variety of tools like counseling or suggesting support groups.
+When it comes to non-pharmacological help, providers use a variety of tools, like counseling or support groups.

 Physical activity is also crucial in staying healthy and helping treat both conditions.
 It’s important to stay active, but remember to always pace yourself.
-Set a structured activity program that avoids overexertion and reach out to your doctor for help in putting together an activity program.
+Set a structured activity program that avoids overexertion and reach out to your provider for help in putting together a list of physical activities you can do to boost your energy levels and help reduce symptoms.

-“On a good day, a patient may decide to walk four miles, then require two to three days to recover,” says Dr. Bolash.
-“Try to walk one mile a day so you are active every day.
-I also recommend swimming, yoga and biking.”
+“On a good day, a patient may decide to walk four miles, then require two to three days to recover,” says Dr. Abraham.
+“Try to walk one mile a day so you are active every day.”

 How your family can help

 Always remember that you’re not alone.
-Support from your family can make your condition easier to bear by spending time with you on good days as well as the bad days.
+Support from your family can make your condition easier to bear by spending time with you on good days, as well as on bad days.

-“I try to make family members a partner in treatment,” he says.
+“I try to make family members a partner in treatment,” says Dr. Abraham.
 “When you just want to spend the day in bed watching TV because of fatigue or pain, a family member can encourage simple, fun activities to help get you moving.”

-Whether your diagnosis is chronic fatigue or fibromyalgia, a doctor’s role in treating the disease small.
-A doctor is there as the coach and can help you with the first 10% to 15% of improvement, while you have to help yourself manage the remaining 85% to 90%.
+Whether your diagnosis is chronic fatigue or fibromyalgia, a healthcare provider’s role in treating the condition is often small.
+Healthcare providers function as a coach and can help you with the first 10% to 15% of improvement, while you have to help yourself manage the remaining 85% to 90%.

-If you’re suffering with chronic pain and/or fatigue, talk to your doctor.
-A diagnosis can put you in a better position to manage your symptoms — even if there are still some mysteries surrounding your disease.
+If you’re dealing with chronic pain and/or fatigue, talk to your healthcare provider.
+A diagnosis can put you in a better position to manage your symptoms — even if there are still some mysteries surrounding your condition.